mozilla/fireblocks/README.md

 ### Running

-To run this extension, you can either:
-1. Run `npm run run` in the `root/fireblocks` directory of this repository.
+Run `npm run start` in the `root/fireblocks` directory of this repository.
 This will run the extension in a new Firefox window.
 This allows for hot reloading of the extension when you make changes to the code.
-2. In Firefox, navigate to `about:debugging` and click "Load Temporary Add-on...".
-Then, select the `manifest.json` file in the `root/fireblocks` directory of this repository.

 ## Debugging
 There are two aspects to debug.